Books, tools, gifts and workshops

 to inspire your inner writer.

-We also sell fun writerly stuff.
+We sell fun writerly stuff too.
 We try not to take ourselves too seriously because well, that’s exactly the kind of thing that clogs our writing and makes us cranky.
 So, we’ve got tee-shirts that say things like, “I Make Stuff Up” and “Revise, you know you want to,” and greeting cards and postcards about writing that make you laugh out loud.
 Oh, and there’s our famous Writers’ Block Chocolate and Coffee made locally in Port Townsend—items that have proven to open even the most blocked vein.

 There's no such thing as a final chapter.

 Peter and I have wonderful news!
 We’ve purchased the Imprint Bookstore in Port Townsend!

 When retiring owners Judy and David Hartman approached us and asked if we were interested in taking over, we said, “Yes!”